Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

             MNIST(os.getcwd(), train=False, download=True, transform=transforms.ToTensor())

-.. warning:: ``prepare_data`` is called from a single process (e.g. GPU 0).
-It is not recommended to assign state here (``self.x = y``).
+.. warning:: ``prepare_data`` is called from a single process across all nodes.
+It is not recommended to assign state here (e.g. ``self.x = y``).

 setup
 ^^^^^
 There are also data operations you might want to perform on every GPU.
-Use setup to do things like:
+Use :meth:`~pytorch_lightning.core.hooks.DataHooks.setup` to do things like:

 - count number of classes
 - build vocabulary